matuteiglesias/journal/content/Business/2024-11-20_Developed_Financial_and_Legal_Frameworks_for_Prope.md

 - Designed a financial record-keeping scheme for rental properties, including income, expenses, and savings management.
 - Conducted a savings growth simulation analysis to explore the impact of dividends and investment strategies over 36 months.
 - Updated simulations for monthly dividend calculations and scaling, using financial modeling techniques.
-- Developed accounting schemes for personal and business finances, emphasizing separation and [[automation]].
+- Developed accounting schemes for personal and business finances, emphasizing separation and automation.
 - Explored methods for estimating COGS and inventory loss in Argentina.
 - Analyzed simulated income statements and retail business management systems.
 - Outlined strategies for improving profit margins in retail.